Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Radiative properties

-With the decrease of initial plasma-$\beta$ parameters, the magnetic field strength increases monotonically.
+With the decrease of initial plasma-$\beta$ parameters $(\beta_0)$, the magnetic field strength increases monotonically (see Fig.~\ref{fig:mag-energy}).
 Subsequently, the total magnetic flux increases with the decrease of $\beta_0$, and the peak synchrotron frequency shifts towards the higher frequency range.
 However, as the accretion rate is fixed, the black body component does not change at all with the increase in magnetic field strength.
 Nonetheless, in the case of lower magnetic field strength, dominating the emission process is black body radiation.
-With the increase in magnetic field strength, the flux from the synchrotron emission becomes comparable with the black body emission and eventually overpowers for very strong magnetic field case ($\beta_0=0.01$).
-This suggests that emission peaks in the soft X-ray region from a thin-accretion disc may be from the synchrotron radiation if the magnetic field is strong enough.
+Accordingly, we observe that the second peak for $\beta_0=0.5$ is much higher than the first synchrotron peak (four orders of magnitudes).
+With the increase in magnetic field strength, the flux from the synchrotron emission becomes comparable with the black body emission, and eventually it overpowers the black body emission for the very strong magnetic field case ($\beta_0=0.01$).
+This suggests that emission peaks in the soft X-ray region from a thin-accretion disc may be from synchrotron radiation if the magnetic field is strong enough.
 Although, while varying the $\beta_0$, we fixed $\dot{m}$ for the simulation models, we observe a significant increase in the emission from the Bremsstrahlung process.
 This fact essentially suggests that for weaker magnetic field limits (higher $\beta_0$) the electrons remain cold in the flow.
-Whereas, for a stronger magnetic field limit (lower $\beta_0$) electrons heat up by the turbulent heating mechanism.
-For this reason, the emission from the Bremsstrahlung process increases significantly with the increase of magnetic field strength.
+Whereas, for a stronger magnetic field limit (lower $\beta_0$) electrons are heated up by the turbulent heating mechanism.
+For this reason, the emission from the Bremsstrahlung process increases significantly with an increase in magnetic field strength.

+Throughout this study, we observe that the variability of the light curves around $\nu\sim10^{17}$Hz is minimal.
+This is an artifact of considering the average accretion rate to calculate the black body temperature.
+With self-consistent calculations, we expect some variability in this range.
+We plan to do such calculations in the future.